ZohaibAziz2001/CyberProjects/index.md

 - [SOC Lab Development and Honeypot Project](soc-lab.md)
 - [Phishing Analysis](Phishing-Analysis.md)

+  ## Future Goals
+My goal is to specialize in threat intelligence and contribute to developing advanced security measures that protect organizations from emerging cyber threats.

 More projects and detailed case studies will be added soon.

+## Contact Me
+Feel free to reach out via [LinkedIn]([your-linkedin-url](https://www.linkedin.com/in/zohaib-a-aziz/)) or email me at [zohaibaaziz01@gmail.com](mailto:zohaibaaziz01@gmail.com)!